SS Veendam (1922): Post-war years

 On 7 May 1948 Veendam left Hoboken carrying cargo that included post-war aid to the Netherlands, and Dutch paintings worth a total of $250,000, including works by Rembrandt, Jacob van Ruisdael, Maarten van Heemskerck, and Gerard ter Borch, which had been exhibited in the USA.
 Her passengers on that crossing included the conductor Pierre Monteux.
 Notable passengers on other transatlantic crossings by Veendam in 1948 included chess Grandmaster Samuel Reshevsky, who was returning from the World Chess Championship 1948, and Ulster Unionist Party MP Brian Faulkner, recently elected as the youngest member of the Parliament of Northern Ireland.

 On 1 September 1948 Veendam left Hoboken on a six-day cruise to Bermuda for Labor Day weekend.
 NASM organised the cruise in conjunction with Furness Bermuda Line.

 On 23 December 1948 Veendam left Hoboken on a cruise to the West Indies.
 Her schedule for the rest of that season was to alternate one-week trips to and from Bermuda with 18-day cruises to Caribbean islands and the Caribbean coast of South America.
 However, on 6 February 1949 NASM announced that it had cancelled one of her 18-day cruises, which was due to start on 29 March 1949, and replaced it with two shorter cruises: a 10-day trip to Havana and Nassau starting on 29 March, and a seven-day trip to Bermuda starting on 9 April.
 Minimum fares were $195 to Havana and Nassau and $150 to Bermuda.

-Veendam was fully booked with 450 passengers for an 11-day cruse to Havana and Nassau that she started from Hoboken on 23 December 1949.
+Veendam was fully booked with 450 passengers for an 11-day cruise to Havana and Nassau that she started from Hoboken on 23 December 1949.
 Other cruise operators reported that bookings for Christmas cuirses were about 25 per cent lower than in the previous year.
 CGT even cancelled a 14-day cruise that the liner was due to start on 23 December, the same day as Veendams Christmas cruise.
 NASM reported that a cruise on Veendam starting from Hoboken on 9 February 1950 was fully booked by the end of December.